Addiction Treatment and Rehab for Veterans

 - Coping patterns that involve avoiding or suppressing emotions.

-Drug and alcohol abuse plays a significant role in a veteran’s risk for suicide.
-Veterans who abuse substances are more than 2x as likely to die by suicide.13 The risk is higher for female veterans, who are more than 5x as likely to die by suicide.
-Abuse of prescription drugs like sedatives and opioids is associated with the highest risk of suicide.
+Drug and alcohol misuse plays a significant role in a veteran’s risk for suicide.
+Veterans who misuse substances are more than 2 times as likely to die by suicide.13 The risk is higher for female veterans, who are more than 5 times as likely to die by suicide.
+Misuse of prescription drugs like sedatives and opioids is associated with the highest risk of suicide.

-Substance-abusing veterans may be at higher risk for suicide because drugs and alcohol can increase a person’s risk of making impulsive and poor decisions.14 Drugs and alcohol may also be used as a means to commit suicide, such as by intentionally overdosing on prescription pills or other drugs.
+Veterans who misuse drugs or alcohol may be at higher risk for suicide because drugs and alcohol can increase a person’s risk of making impulsive and poor decisions.14 Drugs and alcohol may also be used to commit suicide, such as by intentionally overdosing on prescription pills or other drugs.

 If you or someone you know is experiencing suicidal thoughts, contact the Veterans Crisis Line at 1-800-273-8255 (TALK).
 The lifeline provides free support 24 hours a day, 7 days a week.

 Veterans who are struggling with an inability to quit using drugs or alcohol may meet criteria for a substance use disorder.
-Signs of a substance use disorder can include:3
+Signs of a substance use disorder can include:2

-- Taking greater amounts of the drug or taking the drug for a longer duration of time than intended.
+- Taking greater amounts of the drug or drinking for a longer duration of time than intended.

 - Attempting to cut down but being unable to do so.

-- Spending a long time getting, using, or recovering from the drug.
+- Spending a long time getting, using, or recovering from the drug or alcohol use.

-- Having cravings or strong urges to use a drug.
+- Having cravings or strong urges to use a drug or start drinking.

-- Difficulty carrying out responsibilities at home, work, or school because of drug use.
+- Difficulty carrying out responsibilities at home, work, or school.

-- Experiencing social or relationship problems as a result of drug use.
+- Experiencing social or relationship problems because of drug and/or alcohol use.

-- Spending less time participating in activities you once enjoyed because of drug use.
+- Spending less time participating in activities you once enjoyed.

-- Using the drug in situations that may cause harm.
+- Using the drug or drinking alcohol in situations that may cause harm.

-- Continuing to use the drug even though drug use causes or worsens physical or psychological problems.
+- Continuing to use the drug or alcohol even though it causes or worsens physical or psychological problems.

-- Needing greater amounts of the drug to feel the desired effects.
+- Needing greater amounts of the drug and/or alcohol to feel the desired effects.

-- Going through withdrawal after lowering the dose of or stopping use of the drug.
+- Going through withdrawal after lowering the dose of or stopping use of the drug and/or alcohol.

 Friends and family members may also notice certain behaviors that may indicate that their loved one is struggling with addiction.
 Other signs of addiction include: